What is Adaptive Authentication and its advantages?

 How Does Adaptive Authentication Work?

-The first thing that should be done when determining risk-based authentication solutions is defining the parameters that users will be held to when logging into the system.
+The first thing that should be done when determining risk-based authentication solutions is to define the parameters that users will be held to when logging into the system.
 As users attempt to gain access to systems, they will be assigned a risk factor score.
 These scores are important because, depending on what they are: low, medium, or high, the user will need to provide more information before the system can authenticate their identity.

 Authentication and authorization are two main steps in the security of a system.
 The risk score is part of the authentication part of the process.
 In any risk-based authentication solution, if the first method of authentication does not identify the user, automatically that login presents a higher risk.
 Additional authentication methods can provide a risk score, ranging from low to high.